couchbase/n1k1/README.md

 - OFFSET / LIMIT

-- integration with scorch TermFieldReaders as a Scan source or operator?
+- merge join needs a skip-ahead ability?
-  - merge join by docNum / docId field?
+  - idea: can introduce an optional lazy "SkipToHints" object or Vals that's passed down to operator parents?
-  - need a skip-ahead ability?
+    - an lzYieldVals callback can optionally add hints via something like lzSkipToHints[2] = lzSkipToVal which operator #2 can check?

 - early stop when an error or LIMIT is reached?
   - YieldStats() can return an non-nil error, like ErrLimitReached